Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 When combining Power-Assert with other compiler-plugins, behavior is not well-defined.
 For example, a `@Composable` and `@PowerAssert` function is possible if the compiler-plugins run in the same order at both the function delcaration and the function call-site.
 However, such a function does not make logical sense, as it violates many `@Composable` guarantees by providing access to non-parameter expressions.
-As such, at this time, it is strongly recommended to not combine Power-Assert with other compiler-plugins without sufficiently understanding the behavior of both compiler-plugins.
+As such, at this time, it is strongly discouraged to have both `@PowerAssert` and `@Composable` on the same function.

 # Use Cases